joonastuhkuri/joonastuhkuri.github.io/content/sections/policy.md

+Policy Brief: New Evidence on the Effect of Technology on Employment and Skill Demand, ETLA Brief 108 (with Johannes Hirvonen and Aapo Stenhammar).

 Forecasting Unemployment with Google Searches, ETLA Working Paper 35, 2016.

 ETLAnow: A Model for Forecasting with Big Data, ETLA Reports 54, 2016. _Featured in: The Washington Post, Chicago Tribune, Bloomberg, YLE News, HS._